 Assessment at NDSU is rooted in ongoing conversations among colleagues about how we can improve student learning or development wherever and however it occurs.
-Consequently, assessment has four goals:
+Assessment has four goals:

-- Nurture a campus culture in which units systematically gather evidence to document learning and/or development and use that evidence to continually improve learning and/or development.
+- Nurture a campus culture in which units systematically gather evidence to document and use that evidence to continually improve learning and/or development.

 - Use annual assessment reports as an opportunity to engage in ongoing conversations within units and with colleagues on the University Assessment Committee about the learning and/or development that units are promoting.